 Emergency Services Health is not likely to disclose your personal information to overseas recipients.

-Emergency Services Health takes all reasonable steps to ensure that your personal information is kept secure and protect your information from misuse, loss and unauthorized access, modification or disclosure.
-Paper documents are protected from unauthorized access through the application of a security system at our premises.
+Emergency Services Health takes all reasonable steps to ensure that your personal information is kept secure and protect your information from misuse, loss and unauthorised access, modification or disclosure.
+Paper documents are protected from unauthorised access through the application of a security system at our premises.
 Computer and network security systems include, amongst other things, the use of firewalls, encryption technology and password protection.

-Emergency Services Health Internet website and electronic exchanges
+Emergency Services Health Internet, social media, website analytics and electronic exchanges

 When you visit the Emergency Services Health website, a record of your browser, devices used to access the website, location, IP Address, cookies and such similar related information is made.